-Potential Environmental Effects Project Components and Physical Activities Change in Risk of Mortality or Physical Injury Change in Habitat Quality and Use Presence and Operation of MODU (including well drilling and testing operations and associated lights, safety [exclusion] zone and underwater sound) · ~ Waste Management (including discharge of drill muds and cuttings and other drilling and testing emissions) ✓ ✓ Vertical Seismic Profiling ✓ √ Supply and Servicing Operations (including helicopter transportation and PSV operations) ✓ ✓ Well Abandonment - √ Note: ,

-$\checkmark$ = Potential interactions that might cause an effect.
+Potential Environmental Effects Project Components and Physical Activities Change in Risk of Mortality or Physical Injury Change in Habitat Quality and Use Presence and Operation of MODU (including well drilling and testing operations and associated lights, safety [exclusion] zone and underwater sound) ~ ~ Waste Management (including discharge of drill muds and cuttings and other drilling and testing emissions) ~ ~ Vertical Seismic Profiling ✓ ~ Supply and Servicing Operations (including helicopter transportation and PSV operations) ✓ \checkmark Well Abandonment - ~ Note: ✓ = Potential interactions that might cause an effect. - = Interaction between the Project and the VC are not exp ected.